jeroencoppieters/jekyll-now/about.md

 ---

 (If you work @ Newtec skip this part)
 Some information about me!
 I'm boring and totally irresponsible.
 I have developed a strong hate against technology and i think computers should be banned.
-Oh and i like lasagna.
+And i like lasagna.

 ### More Information